 Debit: And for those of you wanting more proof that the Chapwood figures are closer to reality, Macleod points out that the sharp increase in the USD M3 money supply since 2010 has “diluted the dollar by increasing 109% over the period.”
 See for yourself, folks — the red line, representing CPI, barely increases despite the sharply rising green line, representing the broad money supply:

 Credit: In fact, inflation has devalued the US dollar so badly since its anchor to gold was broken in 1971 that the majority of Americans today have absolutely no idea that there was actually a time when the loose change in our pockets was usually enough to buy some pretty good stuff — especially if you were a kid …

 Debit: Of course, monetary inflation results whenever a nation spends significantly more than it earns.
-If the behavior becomes chronic, then its currency eventually becomes so debauched that the public will lose confidence in it.
+If the financial behavior becomes chronic, then its currency eventually becomes so debauched that the public will lose confidence in it.
 The US has been running deficits for more than 40 years — and it ended the 2020 fiscal year (FY) with its largest one ever.
 And, no, even the world’s premier reserve currency isn’t immune to lost confidence.

 Hyperinflation = devaluation of fiat currency caused by increasing the supply of the currency in excess of the marginal increase in wealth output to back the additional currency.
 This will be evidenced by rising prices, which is already being seen in base metals, gold and silver. https://t.co/esAzjQZHXV